Clearing is an opportunity for you to apply directly to your chosen university and receive advice and guidance throughout the process.

 Wondering where to start?
 Out top ten tips will help.

 Think about what you really enjoy doing, not just the subjects where you may get the best grades.
 What matters to you?
 There’s a strong link between passion for a subject and success.

 Meanwhile, the UCAS website lists vacancies at universities across the UK.

 Look at everything out there.
-Anglia Ruskin has a wide range of degree courses, from Animal Behaviour through to Business Economics, Pharmaceutical Science, Psychology, Social Work, Sports Science to Zoology – and lots in between.
+Anglia Ruskin has a wide range of degree courses, from Animal Behaviour through to Business Management and Finance, Law, Performing Arts, Pharmaceutical Science, Psychology, Social Work and Zoology – and lots in between.

-Pick-up the phone and give it your full attention.
+Pick up the phone and give it your full attention.
 Make sure that you’re somewhere quiet – and you have a pen and paper handy.

-If we make you an offer we give you up to 24 hours to confirm you accept.
-And remember, only enter a Clearing choice on Track once you’ve had a verbal offer from a university.
+If we make you an offer, we'll send you an email confirmation.
+You'll then have up to 24 hours to accept.
+We recommend only entering a Clearing choice on UCAS Track once you’ve had a verbal offer from a university.
 Otherwise, things will be delayed and you might miss out.

 If you’ve not already done so, get along to the university campus where you want to study.
 Or if you can't visit in person, take a virtual tour.